vlolteanu/lab-mininet2/README.md

 To do that, we employ the "ndiffports" path manager:
 ```
 sudo sysctl -w net.mptcp.mptcp_path_manager=ndiffports
+echo N > /sys/module/mptcp_ndiffports/parameters/num_subflows
 ```

+**TASK 3**: Re-run the experiment using 2 and 8 subflows.
+Plot the results.

 Quick and dirty troubleshooting
 -------------------------------